An isomorphism of motivic Galois groups: Betti realization for Morel-Voevodsky motives

-The Betti realization will now link these examples, as follows.
+The Betti realization due to Ayoub in~\cite{ayoub:betti} will now link the categories just introduced, as follows.
 For a complex analytic space $X$ there is an obvious inclusion $\iota_{X}:\open{X}\to\ansm{X}$ which defines a morphism of sites and induces a Quillen equivalence (\cite[Thm.~1.8]{ayoub:betti})

 If $X=\spec(k)$, the left adjoint takes a complex to the associated constant presheaf and is denoted by $(\bullet)_{\mathrm{cst}}$, while the right adjoint is the global sections functor and accordingly denoted by $\Gamma$.